PanK0/TalkingChalks/Demo/LoRa/README.md

 Setting commands have been added to speed up the board setting process using default TTN devices.

+Once launched, type `loramac set dev_**`, where in place of ** put the device number. (ex: `loramac set dev_01` to set the board as the device 01)

 ***

 ## Start
 `start` command added for starting the simulation: when the command is given, the board with `dev_id` starts sending a random generated payload from the `get_random_payload()` function.

-The payload has the following shape: `{'dev_id' : 'dev_00', 'profile_id' : 'Hugo'}`.
-This stands for "An User with profile 'Hugo' is visiting the 'Penelope Statue' that is equipped with the device 'dev_00' ".
+Type `loramac start` to start the loop for sending data.

 After sending, the board sleeps for a random number of seconds.
 This sleep is useful for demo purposes because simulates a track playing in the corresponding node.
 In a real life situation the start command is given by a device approaching to the board requesting the audio reproduction.

+The payload has the following shape: `{'dev_id' : 'dev_00', 'profile_id' : 'Hugo', 'hrate' : '72', 'timestamp' : '123'}`.
+This stands for "An User with profile 'Hugo' is visiting the 'Penelope Statue' that is equipped with the device 'dev_00' ".

+***

+## NFC Simulation
+A command to simulate the NFC contact between the board and the smart band has been added.

+Type `loramac NFC` to send a message from the device.